a8356555/DeepLearningDeployment/README.md

 * Check why Mask-RCNN result differs
 * Best configuration on different framework
 * Mixed Precision model
-* Check outputs of Mask-RCNN backbone converted using onnx and tvm.
+* Check outputs of Mask-RCNN backbone converted using onnx + tvm and tensorRT.

 ## <a name="note">NOTE
 * cv::cuda::resize has different results compared to cv::resize (the former always use the INTER_NEAREST flat no matter what you pass)